galicae/python-novice/episodes/05-libraries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Most of the power of a programming language is in its libraries.
+## Most of the power of a programming language is in its libraries

 - A *library* is a collection of files (called *modules*) that contains functions for use by other programs.